ray-cast/ray-mmd/Lighting/DirectionalLight/README.txt

 // 0 : Params fetch from moprh controller from the pmx.
-// 1 : Use the below params : lightRange, lightHardness, lightColor, lightBlink
+// 1 : Use the below params : lightBlink, lightColor, shadowRange, shadowHardness
 #define LIGHT_PARAMS_FROM 0

 // 0 : Diffuse & Specular